OPRAH'S DEAD SON

 "I don't have to talk to Oprah, just don't wear the thing.
 Is she still around?"

 "Oh, man.
-Obama was one of the names I heard Charlie Gibson talking about on that fritzy TV they had me looking at.
-Him and Hillary Clinton and a bunch of other guys were having debates about who was gonna make the best president."
+Obama was one of the names I heard Charlie Gibson talking about on that fritzy TV they had me looking at."

 "Who did?"

 "Charlie Gibson.
-I hadn't ever even heard about a war in Iraq except for that one a long time ago when they set all the oil wells on fire.
+I hadn't ever even heard about a war in Iraq except for that one a long time ago when Sadam Hussein lit all the oil wells on fire.
 Dr. Javid never heard about any other war in Iraq, either."

 "Who's he?"

 "Yes.
 It's been going on since before Isaac was born.
 Obama's gonna get us out of it, though.
 That's why Oprah got him elected.
-Plus, he's a black guy.
-She's super happy about that.
+Plus, he's black.
+She's super stoked about that.
 They let Hillary be Secretary of State 'cause she's a girl."

 "Oprah got a black president elected?"